GStreamer/gstreamer/markdown/design/progress.md

 The main reason for adding these extra progress notifications is
 twofold:

-### to give the application more information of what is going on
+### To give the application more information of what is going on

 When there are well defined progress information codes, applications can let the user know about the status of the progress.
 We anticipate to